Kara Winger: World championships

-Winger entered the USA track and Field championships held in Eugene, Oregon in 2011.
+Winger entered the USA track and field championships held in Eugene, Oregon in 2011.
 She recorded 194.67 feet to beat her nearest competitor by 14 feet.
-This throw guaranteed her entry into the 2011 world championships held in South Korea in August.
-Her best throw in the world championships was 57.1 point meters earned her 20th in the qualifying event but was not good enough to reach the finals (top 12).
+This throw guaranteed her entry into the 2011 World Championships in Daegu, South Korea.
+Her best throw in the world championships was 57.1 point meters, placing her 20th.
+She did not qualify for the finals.

 In 2012, Winger suffered an ACL injury.
 She returned to competition in 2013, but was unable to qualify for the 2013 World Championships held in Moscow.

 In 2015, Winger earned an invitation to the World Championships in Athletics held in Beijing.
 All 32 qualifiers compete in the initial qualification event, with the top 12 going on to the finals round.
-Winger's throw of 62.21 m placed her 12 only 0.04 m ahead of the 13th position.
-In the finals round, her best throw was 60.88 m good enough for eighth place in the competition.
+Winger's throw of 62.21 m placed her in twelfth, only 0.04 m ahead of the 13th position.
+In the finals round, her best throw was 60.88 m, finishing in 8th place.

 Winger earned an invitation to the 2017 World Championships held in London.
-In the qualifying round, she threw 61.27 m, good enough for 15th place in the qualifying round but did not make the finals which are limited to the top 12 in the qualifying rounds.
+In the qualifying round, she threw 61.27 m and finished 15th.

-Winger qualified for the 2019 world championships held in Doha, Quatar.
-In the qualifying round she finished seventh with a throw of 62.13 m, ensuring that she would move on to the finals which are limited to the top 12 in the qualifying round.
-In the finals she improved both her position and her distance with a throw of 63.23 m, moving her into for the overall position.
-The fifth place finish is the best ever by an American in this event.
-Over the years Winger has persevered through "multiple setbacks, including a left shoulder surgery, serious back injuries, and multiple ACL tears".
+Winger qualified for the 2019 world championships held in Doha, Qatar.
+In the qualifying round she finished seventh with a throw of 62.13 m.
+She finished fifth with a throw of 63.23 m, the best ever by an American at the world championships.